Leaves of Pearls: Usuf Shah and his Brothers, Gul and Simo

 Orientalist Hellmut Ritter collected a Kurmanji tale from a source in Tur Abdin.
 In this tale, titled Ūsufşā und seine Brüder, Gul u Sīmō (English: "Usuf Shah and his Brothers, Gul and Simo"), a sultan has three sons, ‘Amarshah, Fēlūshah and Usufshah.
 One day, he is going blind, and the royal seers, divining through the sand, prescribe that only the golden doves that eat golden grains on a golden plate are the cure, for, if they coo near the sultan's eye, he will recover his sight.
 The elder princes Amarshah and Felushah ride on a quest for the doves and reach a three-way crossroad where an old dervish stands.
 The dervish explains that the paths lead to Aleppo, Istanbul and a third to the place of going or not returning.
 The elder princes divert their way and go to Aleppo.
 Back to Usufshah, the young prince, he journeys after his brothers and meets the same dervish, whose beard he grooms.
 In return, the old man warns Usufshah about the Black Dev the prince will find on his journey.
 Usufshah meets and defeats three Devs, the Black one, the Red one, and lastly the White one, releasing three captives, three sisters.
 In gratitude, the third princess advises him where he can find the pair of doves: he will ride directly into fierce animal guardians (lions, panthers and snakes), then he will reach a castle, where he is to open a close door and close an open one, exchange the fodder between two animals (meat for a lion, hay for a mare), and finally he will find the owner of the doves, a maiden named Bnafschanārîn; the prince is to climb over her, fetch the doves and rush away, since the maiden's servants and palace will alert her.
 The prince follows the instructions, gets the doves and rushes back.
 He then goes to collect the Dev's prisoners, and the group make their way to the dervish, who the prince asks to look after the girls, for he will go to Aleppo.
-Usufshah enters Alepp, finds out his brothers have been made into servants, and buys their freedom back.
+Usufshah enters Aleppo, finds out his brothers have been made into servants, and buys their freedom back.